 The best way to avoid flappers is to take action to prevent them.
 Prevent climbing flappers by climbing more often.
 With consistent activity, your hands develop calluses that ultimately prevent flappers.
 Use a pumice stone, soft sandpaper, or a nail file to file down and smooth any callus that feels rough.

 If your calluses often cause major tears, applying antihydral cream to the affected area might be a good option.
 Be sure to use small amounts and apply to your fingertips and the top of your palms where the callus is.
 I recommend that you apply it a couple of days before you plan to climb.
 Be sure to research before using this product, as it has adverse effects with overuse.

-Grip strength is key to preventing rock climbing flappers during climbing sessions.
+Grip strength is key to preventing flappers during climbing sessions.
 On big holds, like jugs, climbers rely on friction for stability and when their hands start to tire.
 Big forces and dynamic movements combined with ill-prepared skin almost guarantee a flapper will happen.